A paradox from randomization-based causal inference: A Paradox From Neymanian and Fisherian Inference

 under $H_0(\text{Neyman})$; and Fisher's test is asymptotically equivalent to the ``pooled'' test

 under $H_0(\text{Fisher})$.
 The asymptotic difference between the two tests is due to

 \end{corollary}

-For the case with binary outcomes, we can draw analogous but slightly different conclusions.
+For the case with binary outcomes, we can draw analogous but slightly different conclusions to the above.
 Under Neyman's null, $p_1=p_0$ and the two tests are asymptotically equivalent.
-In balanced experiments, Neyman's test is always more powerful than Fisher's test under the alternative with $p_1\neq p_0.$ For unbalanced experiments, the answer is not definite, but Equation (\ref{eq::compare-proportions}) allows us to determine the region of $(p_1, p_0)$ that favors Neyman's test for a given level of the ratio $N_1/N_0.$
+Therefore, the situation that the FRT is invalid under Neyman's null will never happen for binary outcomes.
+In balanced experiments, Neyman's test is always more powerful than Fisher's test under the alternative with $p_1\neq p_0.$ For unbalanced experiments, the answer is not definite, but Equation (\ref{eq::compare-proportions}) allows us to determine the region of $(p_1, p_0)$ that favors Neyman's test for a given level of the ratio $r=N_1/N.$ When $r>1/2$, Figure \ref{fg::binary-region} shows the regions in which Neyman's test is asymptotically more powerful than Fisher's test according to the value of $r$.
+When $r<1/2$, the region has the same shape by symmetry.
+We provide more details about Figure \ref{fg::binary-region} in the Supplementary Material.

-The two tests in Corollary \ref{coro::binary} are based purely on randomization inference, which have the same mathematical forms as the classical ``unpooled'' and ``pooled'' tests for equal proportions under two independent Binomial models.
-Our conclusion is coherent with \citet{robbins::1977} that the ``unpooled'' test is more powerful than the ``pooled'' one with equal sample size, and Equation (\ref{eq::compare-proportions}) immediately leads to the conclusions in \citet{eberhardt::1977}.
+Note that Fisher's test is equivalent to Fisher's exact test, and (\ref{eq::pooled}) is essentially the Normal approximation of the hypergeometric distribution \citep{barnard::1947, cox::1970, ding::2015}.
+The two tests in (\ref{eq::unpooled}) and (\ref{eq::pooled}) are based purely on randomization inference, which have the same mathematical forms as the classical ``unpooled'' and ``pooled'' tests for equal proportions under two independent Binomial models.
+Our conclusion is coherent with \citet{robbins::1977} and \citet{eberhardt::1977} that the ``unpooled'' test is more powerful than the ``pooled'' one with equal sample size.
+For hypothesis testings in two by two tables, \citet{greenland::1991} observed similar theoretical results as Corollary \ref{coro::binary} but gave a different interpretation.
+Recently, \citet{rigdon::2015} and \citet{li::2016} constructed exact confidence intervals for $\tau$ by inverting a sequence of FRTs.